OpenClimateProject/consumer-disclosure-in-ecommerce/README.md

 The working groups met from May through July 2020 to -- Induct the teams on the work done till this time
 -- Generate ideas for further development of the various projects.
-These are collected in the[idea sheet](https://docs.google.com/spreadsheets/d/1aOJ76HEbkgeFsF7z_4wJlfufQRievMcwAIvPl_aCwRM/edit?usp=sharing)
+These are collected in the [idea sheet](https://docs.google.com/spreadsheets/d/1aOJ76HEbkgeFsF7z_4wJlfufQRievMcwAIvPl_aCwRM/edit?usp=sharing)

 ## Objectives for 2020
 -- to follow

 ## Next actions
--- The ideas collected above are translated to actionable issues in this project repository -- Resulting from the design / exercise an epic / user story backlog will continually emerge, which will be packaged in a lightweight project structure
+-- The ideas collected above are translated to actionable issues in this project repository

+-- Resulting from the design / exercise an epic / user story backlog will continually emerge, which will be packaged in a lightweight project structure